 Stepson Charles "Kenneth" Smith (1912-1977) was born on Jan.
 4, 1912 in Draketown.
 On Jan.
 30, 1929, he eloped with Martha "Mildred" Nickelson (April 3, 1913-1999), a resident of Jersey Hollow Road.
 The couple tied the knot in the Lutheran Church in Oakland, MD.
 They made a residence in Confluence for years.
 They were the parents of Wayne Smith, Audrey Hibler, Roger Smith and Gary Smith.
 Charles earned a living over the years as an operating engineer.
 The family were members of the Indian Head Church of God, where his brother Marion was pastor.
 Sadly, Charles succumbed in Meyersdale Community Hospital at the age of 65 on April 12, 1977.
 Rev. Paul Tobias officiated at the funeral, with burial in Jersey Baptist Church Cemetery.
 Mildred lived for another 22 years as a widow.
 Toward the end, she became a resident of the Henry Clay Villa Nursing Home.
 The Angel of Death carried her away on Jan.
 8, 1999.

 Stepson Albert "Glenn" Smith (1914-1993) was born on June 24, 1914 in Draketown.
 He married Irene Gales ( ? - ? ).
 In 1942, he was hired to work for Hunkin Conkey Company, the construction contractor which built the Yough Dam.
 After that project was completed, he relocated to Minnesota sometime before 1954.
-They put down roots in Two Harbors, Lake County, MN.
+The Smiths put down roots in Two Harbors, Lake County, MN.
 They are known to have made visits to relatives in Somerset County at times over the years, as reported in the gossip columns of the Meyersdale Republican.
 Glenn died on Jan.
 29, 1993 in St. Louis County, MN.
 Irene lived on for another 17 years.
 She succumbed on April 14, 2010 in Duluth, MN.

 Stepson Carl Frances Smith (1916-1988) was born on Sept.
 7, 1916 in Drakeown.
 He married Rosemary Thiebaut ( ? - ? ), daughter of Margaret Thiebaut.
 The couple did not reproduce.
 They lived in Pittsburgh for many years, where he was employed as secretary-treasurer for Eichleay Corporation, an engineering firm known for structural, industrial and mechanical projects.
 Carl died on Oct.
 28, 1988, with a death notice appearing in the Pittsburgh Post-Gazette.
 A service of Christian burial was held at St. Panphilus Church.